ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter15.md

 Lán WàngJī kissed him again, then he asked, “You don’t like it when I kiss you?”

 “How could I possibly dislike it?” replied Wèi WúXiàn.
-“Shouldn't it be I who should ask this question?”
+“Shouldn't I be the one asking that question?”

 Lán WàngJī smiled, then kissed him softly, and then, he confessed, “Wèi Yīng, in Baifeng Mountain*, it was me who kissed you.”